gnribeiro/wp_gnr/README.md

 ### Theme Options

 Is a configuration file where you could add some options that your theme will need.
-In this moment you can create only three type of inputs ( text , chekbox , select)
+In this moment you can create only four type of inputs ( text , chekbox , select, radio)

 ```sh
     return array(